Hello lovely! I stumbled upon this gem of a quote online yesterday, and for some reason it continues to speak to me.

 Alice: Oh, I don’t come from any garden.

 Alice in Wonderland

 Do you suppose I’m a wildflower?
-I mean, it would explain why I don’t like being fussed over, why I pride myself on being low-maintenance, and why packing my bags to drive to the other side of the country for a boy I barely knew was such an easy decision 8 years ago.
+I mean, it would explain why I don’t like being fussed over, and why packing my bags to drive to the other side of the country for a boy I barely knew was such an easy decision 8 years ago.
 I seem to always follow the wind.
 Do you suppose, just maybe, I’m a wildflower?
 I feel at home when I’m wandering.
 When I’m exploring.
 When I’m alone.
 When I’m lost.

 We often adopt an idyllic view of the wildflower as a carefree something – wild, untamed, and beautiful.
 But, oh!
 The wildflower is so much more.

 Wildflowers can’t rely on a gardener to pick them up and replant them when the conditions aren’t quite right.
 They can’t wait for someone to turn them when the sunlight shifts, or water them when they’re feeling a bit parched.
 Wildflowers make it work.
 Sometimes this means raising your child as a single parent when your partner walks out, or learning how to use public transportation when your car breaks down.
 Wildflowers are resilient, determined and brave.

 Wildflowers are considered beautiful because their representation, location and circumstances place them in a strong enough position to command your attention.
 A single purple flower resting in a cracked pot will not provoke the same feelings as walking barefoot through a field of lavender.
 The full appreciation of beauty requires a holistic perspective.
 Wildflowers are beautiful because they are untamed, informal, unique, messy, visually appealing and solely dependent on God.
 We are beautiful not only because of our appearance, but because of the light in our heart, our special gifts, our service, our unique stories and our unwavering beliefs.

 #3 Wildflowers have needs too.